 Dr. Jean X. Brager gave a presentation with students from his First-Year Seminar (Fall 2018, Performance & Performativity) on 1/25/19 in honor of Martin Luther King, Jr., week.

 Karen Rosenbecker, Ph.D., received the Rev. Emmett M. Bienvenue, S.J.
 Distinguished Professorship in Classical Studies in March 2019.
 The award was established in 2013 in honor of Fr.
 Bienvenu, a professor of classical studies who taught for nearly 40 years at Loyola University New Orleans.
 Congratulations, Dr. Rosenbecker!

-In April 2018, four students were initiated into the Mu Kappa chapter of the national Spanish honor society, Sigma Delta Pi:
+Here is a list of the 6 students that were initiated in February 2019 into the Mu Kappa Chapter of the national Spanish honor society Sigma Delta Pi: